obarbeau/obarbeau.github.io/_posts/blog/2015-01-16-flat-cable-earphones.md

 ---

 The last time that I went to the market,
-I lost my audio headset.
+I lost my earphone.
 I bought some smoked haddock that day, which has proved very good, but this is not the subject of this post.

 In order to continue to listen to Opeth, Marillion and Kamelot in the bus that brings me to work,
-I bought a *Klipsch Image S4* headset.
+I bought a *Klipsch Image S4* earphone.
 The sound is very good, with powerful and satisfactory bass.

 One silly thing and yet very pleasant,